tomHapke/Returning-Random-Walk/README.md

 - entries are separated by " , "

 Explanation of the puzzle solution:
 We first need to compute the expected value of the length of a returning random walk on the football graph (football_AdjM_noWeights.txt).
 Therefore, we compute the probability of a random walk to return after less or exact k steps.
-As it is impossible for a walker to return after 1 steps and the case of zero steps is excluded, we have to manipulate the adjacency matrix $$A_0$$ (football_AdjM.txt) by deleting the edge to walk away from the starting point
+As it is impossible for a walker to return after 1 steps and the case of zero steps is excluded, we have to manipulate the adjacency matrix (football_AdjM.txt) by deleting the edge to walk away from the starting point (set the enties (1,0),(2,0) and (3,0) to zero) to obtain the Transition Matrix A. Therefore, the probability of a random walk to return after less or exact k steps (k being greater than 1) can be computed by taking the first entry of the vector &&A^(k-1)v&&